Chenggong Ying: Life

 In 211, Han Sui joined Ma Chao and a coalition of warlords in the Guanzhong region to attack Cao Cao, the warlord who controlled the Han central government and the figurehead Emperor Xian.
 Both sides clashed at the Battle of Tong Pass, which resulted in a victory for Cao Cao.
 As Han Sui fled after the defeat, many of his men abandoned him but Chenggong Ying remained loyal and stayed with him.
 After Yan Xing, Han Sui's son-in-law, attempted to murder him, Han Sui felt so disillusioned that he wanted to retreat to Yi Province (covering present-day Sichuan and Chongqing) and take shelter under the warlord Liu Bei, a rival of Cao Cao.
 However, Chenggong Ying strongly objected as he felt that Han Sui should not simply abandon the power base he had built up over the years and become a vassal of another warlord.
 He urged Han Sui to take shelter under the Qiang tribes and wait for an opportunity to rise up again.

 After Han Sui's death in 215, Chenggong Ying pledged allegiance to Cao Cao, who appointed him as a Military Adviser (軍師) and awarded him the title of a marquis.
-One day, when Chenggong Ying accompanied Cao Cao on a hunting excursion, he fired three consecutive arrows and shot down three deers.
+One day, when Chenggong Ying accompanied Cao Cao on a hunting excursion, he fired three consecutive arrows and shot down three deer.
 Cao Cao then asked him, "You were able to fulfil your loyalty towards Han Sui, so can you do the same with me?"
 Chenggong Ying knelt down and replied, "In all honesty, if Han Sui were still alive today, I wouldn't be here with you."
 He then shed tears.
 Cao Cao admired him for his loyalty towards his previous lord and treated him respectfully.

 Chenggong Ying continued serving in the state of Cao Wei, established by Cao Cao's successor Cao Pi, during the Three Kingdoms period after the end of the Eastern Han dynasty.
 During this time, he served as an Army Adviser (參軍) under Zhang Ji, the Inspector of Liang Province, and accompanied him on a campaign against the Lushuihu people in Liang Province.
 He died of illness in an unknown year.